CDSoft/bang/README.md

 default {"target2", "target3"}
 ```

+> [!NOTE]
-**Note**: if no custom target is defined and if there are help, install or clean targets,
+> if no custom target is defined and if there are help, install or clean targets,
-bang will generate an explicit default target with all targets, except from help, install and clean targets.
+> bang will generate an explicit default target with all targets, except from help, install and clean targets.

 ### Phony targets